bniladridas/beta-ai-editor/README.md

 - **Automated Dependency Updates**: Dependabot regularly checks for updates to your dependencies and creates pull requests to keep them up-to-date.
 - **Security Alerts**: Dependabot alerts you to security vulnerabilities in your dependencies and provides fixes.
 - **Improved Code Quality**: By keeping dependencies up-to-date, you ensure that your project benefits from the latest features, bug fixes, and performance improvements.

+## AI Assistance Feature
+### How to Use the AI Assistance Feature
+1. **Select Language**: Choose your preferred programming language from the dropdown menu.
+2. **Enter Prompt**: Describe the code you want to generate in the input field.
+3. **Generate Code**: Click the "Generate" button or press Enter to create the code.
+4. **Edit Code**: Modify the generated code in the editor as needed.
+5. **Save, Clear, Download**: Use the buttons to save, clear, or download your code.

+### Benefits of AI Assistance
+- **Intelligent Suggestions**: Receive real-time code suggestions to enhance productivity.
+- **Code Generation**: Generate code snippets based on your descriptions.
+- **Improved Workflow**: Streamline your coding process with AI-powered tools.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.